 So, what if you don’t need so much heating due to your location?
 Is argon gas worth it then?
 The likelihood is no, it is not.
 The reason for this is simple – because unlike stopping warmth from leaving your home, it has a much harder time stopping excessive heat from entering.

 That being said, there are things you could do with a window, regardless of whether it’s filled with argon gas or not, to stop heat from entering your property.
-This is in the form of low-e coatings, which are essentially a thin layer of metallic oxide.
+This is in the form of low-e coatings, which are essentially a thin layer of metallic oxide that window manufacturers can use to prevent your home getting too hot during the summer months.

 Difficult to Verify/Trust